 Abattoirs de Bomel

 The resto-bar of the Abattoirs, for instance, has been furnished with elements taken from the cafeteria of the former BNP-Paribas-Fortis Bank headquarters in Brussels, a late 1970’s design of Christophe Gevers, famous for his restaurant designs.
-This allowed for the conservation of this unique ensemble which would otherwise have been destroyed as former headquarters are now being demolished.
+This allowed for the conservation of this unique ensemble which would otherwise have been destroyed as the former headquarters are now being demolished.
 All the storage cabinets of the arts centre, on the other hand, with doors in a light-colored wood veneer, come from another dismantled Brussels office building.
-They were carefully numbered, disassembled, trucked, and re-assembled, sometimes transformed, on-site.
+They were carefully numbered, disassembled, loaded to a truck, and re-assembled, sometimes transformed, on-site.
 We also designed new gear, such as the 60 ultra-light tables of beech-rimmed sandwich panels resting on aluminum trestles meant to meet with the need for flexibility of the workshop spaces and meeting rooms.
 We designed them to be as easily moved and stored as possible.
 Most of the equipment, including the tables, was built by a Rotor team that lived and worked for two months on-site, using the artist residences of the centre to sleep, and a newly installed workshop to work.
 The arts centre opened its doors on October 18, 2014.
-A second, corrective phase of works is planned for early 2015.
+A second, corrective phase of works took place in 2015.

 A project by